alexfacehead/cellular-automata/README.md

 # Cellular Automata Playground 🎉

-Welcome to the Cellular Automata Playground!
+Welcome to the shitty Cellular Automata project!
 This is a fun and simple project inspired by Stephen Wolfram's research on cellular automata.
 Dive into the world of simple rules and complex patterns, and explore the fascinating emergent behaviors that arise from these tiny cells.

 ## What is Cellular Automata? 🤔